Beachman4/flosports/README.md

 # Aylon's Test Project to join Flosports

-### Will explain everything about the project when I am closer to being done
+### Will update this readme with a full explanation of the project when I am finished.